WHYAMERICASUCKS.COM

 Official 2024 county records place Anthony Wilcox in repeated comment appearances on ethics, committee video standards, Zoom and GIS policy, subdivision issues, and map-layer requests.
 The May 14, 2024 planning record also places both Anthony Wilcox and Harley Wilcox in opposition during the same hearing.

-That matters because it widens the pattern beyond one former commissioner.
-The Wilcox name is appearing repeatedly in county process while Harley is already established on the private real estate side.
+The 2024 county records place the Wilcox name repeatedly in county process while Harley is already established on the private real estate side.

 The party lane is running in parallel, not separately